 Junior Indigenous Art Exhibition and Competition

-In 2020 Native artists up to age 18 were invited to enter the Junior Indigenous Art Exhibition and Competition.
-Entries were judged in two age groups: Youth (ages 12 and under) and Young Adult (ages 13 to 18).
-Within each age group, submissions will compete for first- and second-place awards in the categories of 2D Fine Art and Cultural Art.
+Entries into this virtual art competition will be juried in two age groups- Youth (ages 12 and under) or Young Adult (ages 13 to 18).
+Within each age group, submissions will compete for first and second-place awards in the following categories: